 I got to present the check to Mike Reed, the Director of the Wildlife Sanctuary himself!
 Then, he proceeded to let me know that the money will be combined with funds for a large project—building an expansion to The Oak Learning & Conservation center.
 My son was in the first-ever pilot outdoor education class for his 4-K experience.
 The class now has a long waiting list, and these funds will be a small part of expanding the program.
 Many of the students who voted for this will see a direct benefit.
 I couldn't be more thrilled.

-2015 at HILLCREST ELEMENTARY SCHOOL in Hobart, WI
+HILLCREST ELEMENTARY SCHOOL in Hobart, WI

 MIRANDA GIVES BACK AT HILLCREST